Oil rises on hopes of easing U.S.-China trade tension

 Investors were also left guessing about whether interest rates in the United States might be cut soon.

-U.S. Federal Reserve chair Jerome Powell told a symposium the U.S. economy was in a “favorable place” and the Federal Reserve would “act as appropriate” to keep the current economic expansion on track.
+U.S. Federal Reserve chair Jerome Powell told a symposium the U.S. economy was in a “favorable place” and the Federal Reserve would “act as appropriate” to keep the economic expansion on track.

 But concerns about a possible recession were exacerbated by data showing U.S. manufacturing industries registered their first month of contraction in almost a decade.